On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Countermeasure

 \subsubsection{Uncovering the Sampled Attribute of the RS+RFD Solution ($\rightarrow$ SMP)}

 This section follows similar parameters (dataset, $\epsilon$ range and attacker's AIF-ACC metric) used in the experiments of Section~\ref{sub:results_att_inf_rspfd}.

-\textbf{Results.} Fig.~\ref{fig:attack_rsprfd} illustrates the attacker's AIF-ACC metric on the ACSEmployement dataset with three attack models (\ie, NK, PK and hybrid) and our three protocols (\ie, RS+RFD[GRR], RS+RFD[SUE-r] and RS+RFD[OUE-r]), varying $\epsilon$, the number of synthetic profiles $s$ as well as the number of compromised profiles $n_{pk}$.
+\textbf{Results.} Fig.~\ref{fig:attack_rsprfd} illustrates the attacker's AIF-ACC metric on the ACSEmployement dataset with three attack models (\ie, NK, PK and hybrid) and our three protocols (\ie, RS+RFD[GRR], RS+RFD[SUE-r] and RS+RFD[OUE-r] with ``Correct'' priors), varying $\epsilon$, the number of synthetic profiles $s$ and the number of compromised profiles $n_{pk}$.
+Further results with ``Incorrect'' priors are in Appendix~\ref{appE:add_rsprfd}.

-\textbf{Analysis.} We highlight that the non-stability in the plots of Fig.~\ref{fig:attack_rsprfd} is due to different sources of randomness: $\epsilon=0.1$-DP prior distributions $\mathbf{\tilde{f}}$, $\epsilon$-LDP randomization, fake data generation and the XGBoost algorithm.
+\textbf{Analysis.} We highlight that the non-stability in the plots of Fig.~\ref{fig:attack_rsprfd} is due to different sources of randomness: $\epsilon=0.1$-DP for ``Correct'' prior distributions $\mathbf{\tilde{f}}$, $\epsilon$-LDP randomization, fake data generation and the XGBoost algorithm.
 From Fig.~\ref{fig:attack_rsprfd}, one can remark that our RS+RFD protocols considerably decrease the attacker's AIF-ACC when comparing with their respective RS+FD version in Fig.~\ref{fig:attack_rspfd}.
 In contrast with the results of Section~\ref{sub:results_att_inf_rspfd}, the results with the PK model has higher attacker's AIF-ACCs than the NK model.
 This is intuitive since the attacker gained ``real'' information of the sampled attribute, increasing the attacker's AIF-ACC as the number of compromised profiles $n_{pk}$ gets higher.
 Nevertheless, for all three NK, PK and HM models, the accuracy gain over a random Baseline model is still minor, highlighting the benefits of our RS+RFD proposal.